 2.2.7.
 Furrowing

 Furrowing of the area was done within the day by manual cultivation using a shovel before planting.
-Furrowing was done and prepared at a distance of 70 cm. and a depth of eight (8) cm
+Furrowing was done and prepared at a distance of 70 cm and a depth of eight (8) cm

 2.2.8.
 Laying out of Experimental Area